01xisun/Item-Level-Order-View-Binary-with-SQL/README.md

 The datasets are in mode.com, and will not be available here.

-However, the questions and the reports will somehow being mentioned.
+However, the questions and the reports will somehow be mentioned.

+The txt file is the code.